DizzyTwinss/The-Malchive/README.md

 ### Credits
 Thanks to:
-- Vichingo455 (gived the repository template and some malware)
+- Vichingo455 (made the repository template and some malware)
 - Da2dalus (for malware)

 ---